ORNL-Fusion/Collector-Probes/OEDGE Scripts/README.md

+---
-# OEDGE GUI - Ask Shawn to update if you are interested in what's below
+Ask Shawn to update the documentation if you need it
+---
+# OEDGE GUI

 This is a GUI written by Shawn Zamperini to plot the results from a DIVIMP run.
 To run the GUI, simply run oedge_plots_gui from the command line: